What Is a Plug Weld and How Is It Done?

 What Metals Are Best for Plug Welding?

-You’ll get best results with mild steel, low-alloy steel, and compatible stainless.
-Match filler to base metal, control fit-up, and choose welding techniques that respect metal compatibility, so you join cleanly and independently.
+You usually get the best results with mild steel, low-alloy steel, and compatible stainless steel.
+Match filler to the base metal, clean the surface well, and choose settings that suit the metal thickness.

 How Many Plug Welds Are Usually Needed?